apache/druid/docs/tutorials/index.md

 ```

 All persistent state, such as the cluster metadata store and segments for the services, are kept in the `var` directory under
 the Druid root directory, apache-druid-{{DRUIDVERSION}}.
-A log file for each service is written to `var/sv`, as noted in the command output.
+Each service writes to a log file under `var/sv`, as noted in the startup script output above.

-At any time, you can revert Druid to its original, post-installation state by deleting the `var` directory.
+At any time, you can revert Druid to its original, post-installation state by deleting the entire `var` directory.
 You may
-wish to do this, for example, between Druid tutorials.
+want to do this, for example, between Druid tutorials or after experimentation, to start with a fresh instance.

-To stop Druid, type CTRL-C in the terminal.
+To stop Druid at any time, use CTRL-C in the terminal.
 This exits the `bin/start-micro-quickstart` script and
 terminates all Druid processes.

 ## Step 3.
 Open the Druid console

-After Druid finishes starting up, open the [Druid console](../operations/druid-console.md) at [http://localhost:8888](http://localhost:8888).
+After the Druid services finish startup, open the [Druid console](../operations/druid-console.md) at [http://localhost:8888](http://localhost:8888).

 ![Druid console](../assets/tutorial-quickstart-01.png "Druid console")

-It may take a few seconds for all Druid services to start up, including the [Druid router](../design/router.md), which serves the console.
+It may take a few seconds for all Druid services to finish starting, including the [Druid router](../design/router.md), which serves the console.
 If you attempt to open the Druid console before startup is complete, you may see errors in the browser.
-In this case, wait a few moments and try again.
+Wait a few moments and try again.

 ## Step 4.
 Load data

 Ingestion specs define the schema of the data Druid reads and stores.
 You can write ingestion specs by hand or using the _data loader_,
-as we will here.
+as we will do here.

 For this tutorial, we'll load sample data bundled with Druid that represents Wikipedia page edits on a given day.